Patrick Friesen

 Patrick Frank Friesen (born 5 July 1946) is a Canadian author born in Steinbach, Manitoba, primarily known for his poetry and stage plays beginning in the 1970s.

 Life and career

 Friesen was born into a Mennonite family in Steinbach, Manitoba in 1946.
 As a child growing up in Steinbach, he was friends with Shingoose, who later became a well-known musician, and Wayne Tefs, future author and co-founder of Turnstone Press.
 After graduating high school at the Steinbach Collegiate Institute, he studied at the University of Manitoba and lived in Winnipeg for thirty years.

+In addition to poetry, Friesen has also written songs and collaborated with dancers, choreographers, composers and musicians.
+His Mennonite upbringing still influences his writing in work such as The Shunning, which is about the persecution of a Mennonite farmer questioning his religion.